What exactly is power management?

 Suitable for renewables

-PMS solutions are available for all types of power source, for example grid power, gensets, batteries, and renewables such as wind turbines and photovoltaic panels.
+PMS solutions are available for all types of power sources, for example grid power, gensets, battery storage, and renewables such as wind turbines and photovoltaic panels.
 You can combine one or more of these power sources in a solution that balances the need for consistently reliable and sufficient power with the important objective of using more sustainable and renewable power sources.
 With a PMS, you can contribute to a better climate while still getting optimal power management.

 How does a PMS work?

 When running on gensets, a PMS will ensure that you only run the precise amount of gensets needed.
-If three gensets are enough to cover power demand, for example, there is no reason for keeping four gensets running in order to provide excess power that will only rarely be needed.
-This reduces the fuel cost associated with running your gensets while also reducing wear and tear on the genset units.
+This reflects the individual application.
+In critical applications, the PMS will normally run with all gensets on bus while facing a mains outage.
+In other, less critical applications, only the number of gensets necessary to ensure enough available power will be running.
+This reduces the fuel cost associated with running your gensets while also reducing maintenance costs for the gensets.

 A PMS gives you several important benefits: